bhaskar2311/website-and-youtube-summarization-with-Langchain-x-HuggingFace/README.md

-# 🦜 HuggingFace × LangChain: Summarize YouTube Videos or Webpages
+# 🦜HuggingFace × LangChain: Summarize YouTube Videos or Webpages

 A fast, intelligent summarization tool that allows users to extract key insights from YouTube videos or website URLs by simply pasting a link.
 This end-to-end application combines the flexibility of LangChain, the performance of HuggingFace’s Mistral-7B, and the convenience of Streamlit — making it effortless to generate high-quality summaries on the fly.